Westminster Shorter Catechism

 Q. 33.
 What is justification?

-Justification is an act of God's free grace[a] in which he pardons all our sins[b] and accepts us as righteous in his sight[c] for the sake of the righteousness of Christ alone, which is credited to us[d] and received by faith alone.[e]
+A. Justification is an act of God's free grace, wherein he pardons all our sins, and accepts us as righteous in his sight, only for the righteousness of Christ imputed to us, and received by faith alone.

 Q. 34.
 What is adoption?

-Adoption is an act of God's free grace[a] by which we are received into the number and have a right to all the privileges of the sons of God.[b] [a].
-1 John 3:1
+A. Adoption is an act of God's free grace, whereby we are received into the number, and have a right to all the privileges of, the sons of God.

 Q. 35.
 What is sanctification?

-Sanctification is the work of God's free grace[a] by which we are renewed throughout in the image of God[b] and are enabled more and more to die to sin and live to righteousness.[c]
+A. Sanctification is the work of God's free grace, whereby we are renewed in the whole man after the image of God, and are enabled more and more to die unto sin, and live unto righteousness.

 Q. 36.
-What benefits in this life accompany or flow from
+What are the benefits which in this life do accompany or flow from justification, adoption and sanctification?

-The benefits in this life which accompany or flow from justification, adoption and sanctification are: assurance of God's love,[a] peace of conscience,[b] joy in the Holy Spirit,[c] progress in holiness,[d] and perseverance in it to this life’s end.[e] [a].
-Rom 5:5
+A. The benefits which in this life do accompany or flow from justification, adoption and sanctification, are, assurance of God's love, peace of conscience, joy in the Holy Ghost, increase of grace, and perseverance therein to the end.

 Q. 37.
 What benefits do believers receive from Christ at death?

-The souls of believers are at their death made perfect in holiness[a] and immediately pass into glory;[b] and their bodies, being still united to Christ,[c] rest in their graves until the resurrection.[d]
+A. The souls of believers are at their death made perfect in holiness, and do immediately pass into glory; and their bodies, being still united to Christ, do rest in their graves till the resurrection.

 Q. 38.
-What benefits do believers receive from Christ at the
+What benefits do believers receive from Christ at the resurrection?

 Q. 39.
 What is the duty which God requires of man?